libbpf/bpfvv/HOWTO.md

 The app computes a use-def analysis [^2] and you can interactively view dependencies between the instructions.

 The concept is simple.
 Every instruction may read some slots (registers, stack, memory) and write to others.
-Knowing these sets, it is possible to determine for a slot used by current instruction, where its value came from (from what slot in what instruction).
+Knowing these it is possible to determine, for a given slot, where its value came from, from what slot, and at what instruction.

 You can view the results of this analysis by clicking on some instruction operands (registers and stack slots).

-The selected slot is identified by a box.
+The selected slot is identified by a box around it.
 This selection changes the log view, greying out "irrelevant" instructions, and leaving only data-dependent instructions in the foreground.

-On the left side of the instruction stream the lines visualizing the dependenices are shown.
-The lines can be used for navigation.
+On the left side of the instruction stream are the lines visualizing the dependencies.
+The lines are interactive and can be used for navigation.

 https://github.com/user-attachments/assets/82ae80d6-314e-47bf-9892-f5dded4b9944

 #### Subprogram calls

 When there is a subprogram call in the log instruction stream, the stack frames are tracked by the app when computing state.
-When subprogram call is detected its visualized in the main log view.
+When a subprogram call is detected it is visualized in the main log view.

 https://github.com/user-attachments/assets/14b2302e-9814-4d9a-ae94-e176727fd11a